Daytona Beach Summer Camps

 14. Can I set up appointments with other Embry-Riddle staff, faculty or admission counselors while they are at camp?

 Please remember that all campers are considered minors while on the University campus and must be escorted at all times.
-If you are interested in speaking with another department or Admissions, contact the K-12 Education Outreach office and we will coordinate with other departments based on your availability within your schedule at the camp.
+If you are interested in speaking with another department or Admissions, contact the K-12 Education & Summer Programs office and we will coordinate with other departments based on your availability within your schedule at the camp.

 15. Will my child be picked up from the airport and brought to campus for check-in?